xenicsir/mipi_linux_rpi_eg/README.md

 Linux pi <b>6.1.0-rpi7-rpi-v8</b> #1 SMP PREEMPT Debian 1:<b>6.1.63-1+rpt1</b> (2023-11-24) aarch64 GNU/Linux
 </pre>

-The Linux version is 6.1.0-rpi7-rpi-v8, which is based on kernel 6.1.63, but is not available for download and cross compilation on a host.
+The 6.1.0-rpi7-rpi-v8 Linux version, which is based on kernel 6.1.63, is not available for download and cross compilation on a host.
 So the MIPI driver hast to be built out of tree on the Raspberry Pi.
 The corresponding kernel headers are installed by default with BookWorm.

-- Copy the ***sources*** folder to the RPi and build/install it :
+- Copy the **sources** folder to the RPi and build/install it :
 <pre>
 ./build.sh make
 ./build.sh install